Insta360Develop/Insta360_OSC/README.md

 }
 ```

-If the on-device stitching is supported, the response will be like below..
+If the on-device stitching is supported, the response will be like below.
 Otherwise, the response may contain error or `photoStitchingSupport` only has value `none`.

 ```
 {